-Veteran ASX battler, Pharmaxis (PXS) had \$5.8 million of revenue in the December half, up 88 percent, mainly from its approved Bronchitol therapy for cystic fibrosis.
+A veteran ASX battler, drug developer Pharmaxis (PXS) generated \$5.8 million of revenue in the December half, up 88 percent.
+This derived mainly from its approved Bronchitol therapy for cystic fibrosis.

 However, the upside to Pharmaxis is all about its clinical studies for fibrotic and inflammatory conditions.

-The company has four trials on the go, including an adjunct liver cancer therapy, a scar prevention treatment and a breakthrough drug for myelofibrosis.
+The company currently has four trials on the go, including an adjunct liver cancer therapy, a scar prevention treatment and a breakthrough drug for myelofibrosis.

 Even though Pharmaxis lost \$8.9 million - a halving of the previous deficit - the company has \$21 million of cash, compared with a market cap of just under \$50 million.
 At times, the company has traded below cash backing.

 Pharmaxis shares have lost one-third of their value over six months, although remain slightly higher year-on-year.